uzairahmed2126/CSS-flexbox-tutorial/readme.md

 justify-contain:center;
 ```
 ## flex-grow;
-### It's adjust to container it takes a value in the form of number.
+* ### It's adjust to container it takes a value in the form of number.
+* ### expand the element with variable space the all element is a realative